-Insulin a hormone needed for effective conversion of glucose into energy, keep as active, and maintain the blood-glucose level.
+Insulin a hormone needed for effective conversion of glucose into energy, keep as active and maintain the blood-glucose level.

 What is insulin?

 Insulin is a hormone (a protein molecule), which regulates the level of blood glucose by signaling our body cells to absorb glucose from the blood.
-Additionally, if the blood-glucose level remains high after consumption, then it will prompt our liver to store it as glycogen in the liver or muscle for future requirement.
+Additionally, if the blood glucose level remains high after consumption, then it will prompt our liver to store it as glycogen in the liver or muscle for future requirement.

-What are functions of Insulin?
+What are the functions of Insulin?

 In people who do not have diabetes, the body makes the right amount of insulin on its own.
-However, diabetes requires certain quantity of insulin throughout day and night.
+However, diabetes requires a certain quantity of insulin throughout day and night.

 Insulin and type 1 diabetes